Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 H) The Haunted House= A mini adventure game.
 Your main goal is to escape the house with the loot.
 Using NESTED DICTIONARY data type.

 I) A Grot's Life = A Survival crafting Game written in standard library where you play as a grot doing what a grot do.
-Version implements OOP Object oriented programming whilst Version B also implements 'IMPORT' transfering functions/class/lists from other USER DEFINED scripts.
+Version implements OOP Object oriented programming whilst Version B also implements 'IMPORT' transfering functions/class/lists from other USER DEFINED module .
 Using CLASS is the best alternative for GLOBAL Function.

 J) The Slumber of the Doom King= Break into the Doom King's castle and steal as much gold as possible and find an escape before the king consumes your soul.
 Using DICTIONARY and RETURN function.